mays4/Scheduler/README.md

 # Interview Scheduler
-This is a react app.
+This is a Interview Scheduler app using React.
-Student  can book appointment from(monday to Friday) and pick available time from 12pm (to 5 pm).
+* Student  can book appointment from(monday to Friday) and pick available time from 12pm (to 5 pm).
 ![Scheduler-view.png](https://github.com/mays4/Scheduler/blob/master/Docs/Scheduler-view.png?raw=true)
 * Student can select available spot and choose the interviewer and book appointmenet.
 ![Saving-an-appointment.png](https://github.com/mays4/Scheduler/blob/master/Docs/Saving-an-appointment.png?raw=true)